 Mysteries of the first Belarusian nuclear power plant

-On 26 August 2016, a 43-year old worker was injured and killed as a result of the explosion of an oxygen gas tank at the Astraviec nuclear power plant (NPP) construction site.
+On 26 August 2016, a 43-year old worker was injured and killed as a result of the explosion of an oxygen gas tank at the Astraviec nuclear power plant (NPP) construction site which led the victim’s family to hire a legal professional similar to a Vegas injury workers comp attorney.

 This death was the latest in a series of accidents which have already started to raise nuclear safety concerns, both domestically and internationally.